tnichols89/tnichols89.github.io/_posts/2023-10-12-batchnorm-backward.md

 \end{align*}
 $$

-> Note: wherever vector-vector multiplication occurs in these equations, we are calculating the Hadamard product (i.e. elementwise multiplication), not inner or outer products.
+> Wherever vector-vector multiplication occurs in these equations, we are calculating the Hadamard product (i.e. elementwise multiplication), not inner or outer products.
 {: .prompt-info}

 For example,